Colorado Mesa University

 HANDS-ON LEARNING EXPERIENCE

-Ultimately, students hold the key to their own futures, and Colorado Mesa University helps them to open those doors.
-At CMU, students get the opportunity to learn more about their discipline through practical, applied learning experiences.
-Learning doesn’t solely revolve around lectures.
-Students can take the reins of their own education through scenario-based projects or student-operated organizations.
-Whether performing on the main stage, being a team leader in a group project or managing and operating a student media outlet, CMU students step-up and do what they came to do, namely learn and grow.
+Students ultimately hold the key to their own futures, so Colorado Mesa University makes it a priority to support them along the way.
+At CMU, learning doesn’t solely revolve around lectures.
+Students get the opportunity to learn more about their discipline through practical, applied learning experiences.
+They can take the reins of their own education through scenario-based projects or student-operated organizations.
+Whether performing on the main stage, being a team leader in a group project, or managing and operating a student media outlet, CMU students have ample opportunity to expand their skills and knowledge outside of the classroom.

 Colorado Mesa University is a member of the International Student Exchange Program, which allows students to pay CMU tuition while studying abroad for a semester or academic year.
-The program allows students to immerse themselves in a global academic experience, with locations in more than 50 countries.
-In addition Colorado Mesa University faculty lead students, alumni, and community members on tours and/or research opportunities around the globe.
-Recent trips include immersion courses in China, Costa Rica, Ecuador, Japan, Germany and Spain.
+The program allows students to immerse themselves in a global academic experience with locations in more than 50 countries.
+In addition, Colorado Mesa University faculty lead students, alumni, and community members on tours and/or research opportunities around the globe.
+Past trips have included immersion courses in China, Costa Rica, Ecuador, Japan, Germany, and Spain.

 The number of sections of each class size.